orstavik/JoiComponents/book/chapter7_style/styleCallback/e_Discussion_CssPropertiesVsHtmlAttributes.md

 2. this will trigger a reactive function in the web component that
 3. alters the internal shadowDOM of the web component.

+## Conclusion

+If changes from the property *only* affects the inner mechanics of the element with no potential for outside observation, then CSS properties can be used.
+If changes can and should affect other observable properties of the element (ie. dispatches events, alters other html attributes on the host node, alters gesture or PWA state, etc.), then HTML attribute must be used.

+## References

+ *